yousefelassal/quote-cron/README.md

 > If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher.

 > All I can say about life is, Oh God, enjoy it!

+> The most complicated achievements of thought are possible without the assistance of consciousness.